Yesterday, in the 30XL30D challenge, we found text strings with the FIND function, and learned that it is case sensitive, unlike the SEARCH function.

 Watch the INDEX Video

-To see a demonstration of the examples in the INDEX function sample workbook, you can watch this short Excel video tutorial.
+To see a demonstration of the examples in the INDEX function sample workbook, watch this short Excel video tutorial.